goslogan/rclogfetch/README.md

 The command line arguments can be read from a configuration file (.rclogfetch.yaml).
 For security reasons, it's best to place the API KEY and SECRET KEY in environment variables. `rclogfetch` will automatically check the environment for variables named `RCLOGFETCH_API_KEY` and `RCLOGFETCH_SECRET_KEY`.

+## Note

+There is a theoretical chance that log entries could be missed if and only if the log is filling at a faster rate than the program can process the logs and call the REST API.
+The API fetches 100 entries at a time from the log until it finds an entry that it has already retrieved.
+If 501 new entries are added between calls the first new entry would be lost.
+However, this is a log file that is filled on human driven actions.
+More than ten entries in a minute is extraordinarily unlikely.